Open Hands Foundation

 How does Open Hands Foundation spend its money?

 Open Hands Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Open Hands Foundation tax-deductible?